 Don’t despair if you can’t make it for the fair though, as the Cuesta de Moyano book market is situated nearby, with over 30 permanent stalls forming an open-air bookshop, selling books both new and secondhand.

 Retiro is the perfect area to relax and unwind, with the many cafes surrounding the park offering the opportunity to sip a drink on the terrace and bask in the Spanish weather.

-Stay in Retiro if you like being out in the open air, you are looking for romantic date ideas, you have young children, you prioritise relaxing over sightseeing and shopping.
+Stay in Retiro if you’re looking for the best places to stay in Madrid near the train station; you like being out in the open air, you are looking for romantic date ideas, you‘re family with young children, you prioritize relaxing over sightseeing and shopping.

-10. Argüelles & Moncloa, residential areas of central Madrid
+10. Argüelles, Moncloa, and Chamberi, a residential areas in Madrid

-One of the more residential areas of central Madrid, Arguelles and Moncloa offers some unexpected tourist attractions, most notably the temple of Debod, an ancient Egyptian temple gifted to Spain and transported to Madrid in 1968.
-It stands as the centrepiece of a reflection pool in the Parque del Oeste and offers a stunning place to observe the sunset.
+One of the more residential areas of central Madrid, Arguelles, and Moncloa offers some unexpected tourist attractions, most notably the Templo de Debod, an ancient Egyptian temple gifted to Spain and transported to Madrid in 1968.
+It stands as the centerpiece of a reflection pool in the Parque del Oeste and offers a stunning place to observe the sunset.

 The district is nearby a number of prominent universities, so is popular with students.
 Unsurprisingly, the area heavily caters to that demographic, with an array of cafes and bars, bookshops and bakeries, and, of course, a selection of clubs, pubs, and bars to keep you entertained into the evening.